pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_presence.md

 ## Where now

+Requires Presence

 Returns the list of channels a UUID is subscribed to.

-Timeout events: If the app restarts (or the page refreshes) within the heartbeat window, no timeout event is generated.
+Timeout events aren’t generated if the app restarts within the heartbeat window.

 ### Method(s)